ndresx/redux-ops/README.md

 ## Motivation

-Maintaining asynchronous and operational states is an integral component of almost every modern app, but still an often discussed topic when it comes to structuring your Redux store state accordingly.
+Maintaining asynchronous and operational states is an integral part of almost every modern (web) app, but an often discussed topic when it comes to structuring the Redux store state accordingly for their persistence.

-`redux-ops` is trying to take this concern away by providing an `ops`-reducer, actions and selectors in order to
+`redux-ops` is trying to take this concern away by providing an `ops`-reducer, actions and selectors to

-- maintain aforementioned states in a consistent way (e.g. requests),
+- **maintain** aforementioned states in a more consistent way (e.g. requests),
-- communicate directly whether something was successful or not,
+- **communicate** whether something was successful or not,
-- prevent cluttering state slices with individual state keys
+- **prevent cluttering** of state slices with individual sub-states
-- and to have a centralized place to store them.
+- and to have a **centralized place** to store them.

 ## Example

 The most common use case is probably async request state handling.

 ```js
 import { createStore, combineReducers } from 'redux';